May 06, 2019 08:46 AM

 News10NBC reached out to the New York State Attorney General's office about the confusion.
 The attorney general is honoring the court's ruling.

-"The statute now stands as interpreted by the New York Court of Appeals.
-Sellers must post credit card prices in dollars and cents when they post prices," spokesperson Morgan Rubin said.
+A spokesperson told us the statute now stands as interpreted by the New York Court of Appeals.
+Sellers must post credit card prices in dollars and cents when they post prices.

 Not doing so could lead to hefty fines even possible jail time for business owners.